thewhistleorg/thewhistle/README.md

 ### Anonymity

-While victims’ / survivors’ contact details may optionally be stored if required, the normal way of identifying victims / survivors is by auto-generated (adjective-animal) identifying names.
+While victims’ / survivors’ contact details may optionally be stored if required, the normal way of identifying victims / survivors is by auto-generated identifying names.

 ### Security